jju/stubbl/teams/oldwyrms.md

 ### Fans

 As the winningest team in the UBBL, Wyrm fans can be among the most despised.
-From their end, however, the main rivalries are with the [[zensunvagabonds]] as the two "Founders" of the UBBL, the [[irregularcogs]] (mostly for historical reasons), and the [[gorefarmers]], who have won more Green Cups in the modern era (and share the Stacks division with them).
+From their end, however, the main rivalries are with the [[zensunvagabonds]] as the two "Founders" of the UBBL, the [[irregularcogs]] (mostly for historical reasons), and the [[gorefarmers]], who have won as many Green Cups in the modern era (and share the Stacks division with them).

 ### Famous Games